 Recent Financial Report: Interim Results to 30 June 2018

 Further Information: With UHT technology more waste material is turned into gas (up to 97 per cent of the energy within any organic waste).
 This process can convert challenging substances like toxic waste and used tyres into saleable energy products with a variety of applications.
 This enables energy recovery from municipal waste streams that would otherwise be directed to landfills and conventional incinerators.
 It also uses renewable and alternative fuels such as biomass, lignite (brown coal), tires and plastics either to create syngas for power generation or to be reformed into liquid fuel for transportation.

 Until 2017 the company had reported neither revenue nor employees, working instead through subsidiaries and alliances under the executive chairman, Keith Allaun, and three non-executive directors.
-In 2017 an executive director and a non executive chairman were appointed, and an intention to hire employees was announced.
+In 2017 an executive director and a non executive chairman were appointed, and in early 2018 the company had 7 employees.